tawasta/event/event_batch/README.rst

 ===========
 Event Batch
 ===========
-Ability to add batch for event registration product to create student batches from registrations.
+* Ability to add batch for event registration product to create student batches from registrations.
+* Creates student user on confirmation if enabled for event.
+Defaults to true.

 Configuration
 =============